hazelcast/hazelcast/docs/sql/01-query-optimizer.md

 ### 3.3 Rewrite

 The initial `RelNode` may contain subqueries that are difficult to deal with.
-Generally, every subquery (correlated or not) could be replaced with a sequence of join and aggregate operators [[4]].
+Generally, every sub-query (correlated or not) could be replaced with a sequence of join and aggregate operators [[4]].
 We use Apache Calcite built-in classes to eliminate subqueries (`SubQueryRemoveRule`, `SqlToRelConverter.decorrelate`).